ColaCaine/licensed-chronos/chronos-license.md

-Copyright year/date follows the GitHub copyright date direcrly.
+Copyright year/date follows the GitHub copyright date directly.

 CHRONOS and its contents may not be used, distributed, downloaded, or modified in any way unless explicit permission granted